LMH01/alpha_tui/docs/interface_and_usage.md

 The main command to compile and run a program is the `load` command, it takes the file as first parameter.
 Example: `alpha_tui load examples/programs/faculty.alpha`.

-By default the code that is read will be formatted to be easier to read, this can be disabled by using the `--disable-alignment` flag.
-If you however would like to write the formatted code into the source file you can use the `--write-alignment` flag.
+By default the code that is read will be formatted and syntax highlighted to be easier to read, this can be disabled by using the `--disable-alignment` and `--disable-syntax-highlighting` flags.
+If the formatting should be written to the source file you can use the `--write-alignment` flag.
+If you wrote `a`, `p` and `y` in your source file, the greek alphabet equivalent ($\alpha,\rho,\gamma$) will be displayed.

 Predetermined breakpoints can be loaded by using the `--breakpoints` flag, it takes multiple line numbers as parameter.
 Example: `alpha_tui load examples/programs/faculty.alpha -b 5`.